I Love My Friends, But It Feels Like They Don't Feel The Same

 Self-care

 Consider partaking in self-care during these times, including trying mindfulness exercises, journaling, or talk therapy.
-If you feel nervous, scared, or shy in social situations, you might find support from therapy for social anxiety.
+If you feel nervous, scared, or shy in social situations, you might find support from a therapist or another mental health professional for social anxiety.

 Become comfortable with your own company